inngest/inngest/pages/blog/_posts/ai-personalization-and-the-future-of-developer-docs.md

 ---
-heading: "Generate OpenAI Durable Functions with Inngest"
+heading: "AI Personalization and the Future of Developer Docs"
-subtitle: "Providing developer-specific examples to learn how to use the Inngest SDK."
+subtitle: "Providing developer-specific examples to help developers learn how to use the Inngest SDK.
+The beginning of AI-personalized learning flows for users."
 image: /assets/blog/openai-durable-functions-with-inngest/gpt-driven-workflows.png
 date: 2023-02-09
 author: Jack Williams